chainer/chainercv/docs/source/tutorial/sliceable.rst

     from chainercv.datasets import VOCBboxDataset
     dataset = VOCBboxDataset()

-    # the view of first 100 examples
+    # the view of the first 100 examples
     view = dataset.slice[:100]

-    # the view of last 100 examples
+    # the view of the last 100 examples
     view = dataset.slice[-100:]

-    # the view of 3rd, 5th, and 7th examples
+    # the view of the 3rd, 5th, and 7th examples
     view = dataset.slice[3:8:2]

-    # the view of 3rd, 1st, and 4th examples
+    # the view of the 3rd, 1st, and 4th examples
     view = dataset.slice[[3, 1, 4]]